Temple Theatre (Sanford, North Carolina): History

 In the summer of 1987, the Temple embarked on its first professional theatre venture, producing three shows in the summer of 1987 using casts and crews that were all paid.
 There were no union contracts at that time.
-In February 1988, DeNobriga moved to Atlanta where she took a position with Alternate Roots, and Morrissey was named Executive/Artistic Producing Director.
-In the summer of 1988, another professional show was done.
-In the Spring of 1990, Wally Eastland was hired as the technical director and Frank Nunally retired.
-Brewer took over the duties of the bookkeeper and office manager.
-Eastland left in 1993 and was replaced by Bill Freeman.
-Freeman left in 1996 and was replaced by Ron Smith.
-Smith left in 2000 and was replaced by Brad Sizemore.

 In the summer of 1989, another professional show was produced using contracts with Actors' Equity.
 In the spring of 1990, the Temple Board of Directors voted to accept a budget that included salaries for actors during the regular season.
-This was essentially the end of 'community' theatre at the Temple, and while various shows continued to use unpaid, local, actors and tech crew, many in those positions were paid union wages.
-In 1990, David Almond, who had been the musical director (MD) for the community theatre was replaced by Bert Fox.
-Fox stayed as MD until the summer of 1994, after which musical directors were contracted show by show.
-In the fall of 1994, Serena Ebhardt became the general manager.
-She remained in that position until 2000 when she left to pursue other theatre activities.
-Kathy Stallings replaced Ebhardt, and she left in 2001.
-Wicker retired in 1996, and the box office was filled with various part-time help.
+This was essentially the end of 'community' theatre at the Temple, and while various shows continued to use unpaid, local, actors and tech crew, many in those positions were paid union wages. er retired in 1996, and the box office was filled with various part-time help.

 In the fall of 1995, the Temple sponsored a community theatre named "The Community Playhouse".
 They produced one show a year each September from 1995 – 1998.

 The roof on the theatre was completely replaced in the summer of 1998.
 In the spring of 1996, the balcony was reconfigured, removing two rows of seats and converting the tech office into a reception room.
 The capacity of the theatre was reduced, and with the addition of computerized box office ticketing, the theatre seating could be adjusted to allow only 299 seats to be sold, fulfilling an agreement with Actors' Equity for a special contract.

 The sound equipment was moved to the balcony in the rear.
 It was later found to be unsatisfactory, so a special booth was built out over the audience from the balcony.